Frequently Asked Questions

 Learners in Spark are not permitted to be on tech with the exception of older learners who are preparing to transition to Discovery Studio.
 Learners in Discovery and Adventure are only on their computers about 25% of the time.
 Read more about our approach to tech here.

 What is the difference between a guide and a teacher?
+And how often will I hear from them?

 If there are no grades, how will I know if my learner is progressing?